Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Will Greene over 2 years ago
+Will Greene almost 3 years ago

 What is worth more, one minute on a commute, or a life?
 Life and death is at stake in city design, but Vision Zero also means we’re committed to creating streets pedestrians feel safe to linger on, to meet friends, enjoy a coffee.
 These spaces draw tourism and commerce.
 Our focus has been designing cities we can efficiently drive-through and in the process we've created too many neighborhoods not worth visiting.
 Support Vision Zero and the RSAP. -Will Greene, Coronado Neighborhood